Krackern/INF2004_EmbeddedSystems_T62/README.md

   *   Unable to Blacklist/Whitelist from SD Card
 * Due to time constraint and limited resources, we were unable to fully integrate the features together
 * The mounting of the SD Card from Pico is slow
+* There is only 1 output file generated per run, which makes it slow for the user to view multiple files
+* The pico device itself cannot generate CSV and PDF, and needs the use of a webpage to generate and view these files (Webserver folder)